fredericbarthelet/blog-theodo-article-homebridge/README.md

 ### Instructions

 Let's code a plugin for a fake switch.
+We will made the following assumption regarding our switch API:
-It can be controlled through a RESTful API over HTTP protocol on our LAN.
+* it can be controlled through a RESTful API over HTTP protocol on our LAN
+* the switch IP address on our LAN is 192.168.0.10
+* GET requests made to `/api/status` returns a boolean representing switch current state
+* POST requests made to `/api/order` containing a boolean representing the switch target state will trigger the corresponding action.

 We will create a Homebridge plugin registering a new Accessory with two services:
 * `AccessoryInformation` service, required for every accessory, whatever the type, broadcasting information related to the device itself
 * `Switch` service, corresponding to our actual switch.
-Such service has a single `On` boolean characteristic.
+Such service has a single `On` boolean required characteristic (check the [list of services and corresponding characteristics](https://github.com/KhaosT/HAP-NodeJS/blob/master/lib/gen/HomeKitTypes.js#L3219)).

 First, we need to inject our plugin within homebridge.
 `mySwitch` is the javascript object that will contain our control logic.